What is biblical hope? Is it the “wishing and hoping” kind of hope? And what about eternal security? Can a believer lose his salvation?

-First He promises to work all things for good to those who love Him and are called according to His purpose.
+In verse 28 He promises to work all things for good to those who love Him and are called according to His purpose.
 Notice it said all things!
 Is that thing you are going through part of the all things?
 Yes!
 (Notice, Paul didn’t say all things are good, but that God would use them for good.)

 If that’s not enough and to be sure we get it, Paul asks the question:

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?” (v.
 36).

 And then answers his own question in verses 38-39: